John Darwin (historian)

-Gareth John Darwin CBE FBA (born 29 June 1948) is a British historian and academic, who specialises in the history of the British Empire.
+John Gareth Darwin CBE FBA (born 29 June 1948) is a British historian and academic, who specialises in the history of the British Empire.
 From 1984 to 2019, he was the Beit Lecturer in Commonwealth History at the University of Oxford and a Fellow of Nuffield College, Oxford.
 He was a lecturer in history at the University of Reading between 1972 and 1984.

 Early life and education

 Darwin was born on 29 June 1948 in Exeter, Devon, England.
 He was educated at Brockenhurst Grammar School, a mixed-sex state grammar school in Brockenhurst, Hampshire.
 He studied history at St John's College, Oxford, graduating with a Bachelor of Arts (BA) degree; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
 He later undertook postgraduate research at Nuffield College, Oxford, and completed his Doctor of Philosophy degree in 1978 on the coalition government of David Lloyd George and Britain's imperial policy in Egypt and the Middle East between 1918 and 1922.